Why Collaboration is the NEW Advantage?

 Educate the government and academia to start making the changes to education system now.
 What is the point of churning out graduates totally unsuited to the future world when they enter the workforce.

 A lot of complexity is created by self-interested parties to muddy up the waters.
-Sure they can stagnate the progress in one country, but that will only mean that companies from other countries will leapfrog the US companies.
+Sure they can stagnate the progress in one country, but that will only mean that companies from other countries will leapfrog the US companies Collaboration is the NEW Advantage

-Leading companies everywhere are outward looking and embed themselves into a global B2B network with a lot more ease than their average counterparts.
+Leading companies everywhere are outward looking and embed themselves into a global B2B network with a lot more ease than their average counterparts Collaboration is the NEW Advantage.

 A massive opportunity to lead the business world into its next renaissance exists right now.